Doing business with DNREC during the coronavirus period. More Info

 Wet weather and storms — northeasters, hurricanes, or heavy rains — all carry risks of different types of flooding in Delaware.
 Parts of the coast are subject to coastal flooding related to storm surge.
 Low-lying areas can become inundated when several tides back-up during coastal storms.
 When rainy weather lasts long enough, the ground can become saturated and lose its ability to absorb rainwater.
-The DNREC Flood Mitigation Program studies flood risk and works with federal agencies, as well as local governments to mitigate flooding problems.
+The DNREC Floodplain Management program studies flood risk and works with federal agencies, as well as local governments to mitigate flooding problems.
 Some flood-related resources:

 The Delaware Flood Planning Tool offers an online map to help research flood risk for different properties in Delaware